 What are the symptoms?

-Symptoms usually appear 2 to 3 weeks after exposure to the virus.
+Symptoms usually appear about 2 weeks after exposure to the virus.
 Early symptoms are similar to influenza (flu)—runny nose, sore throat, headache—and may be so mild that you don't notice them.

 Some people also get pain in their joints.
 This can last for several weeks or even months.